 The conversations in organizations change their cultures (Keyton, 2011).
-While the way school personnel talk not necessarily change the school’s culture of college going, it is certain that the culture will not change unless the way school teachers and leaders talk about going to college changes.
-Conversely, change in the school’s practice toward providing information and support for students will not change the college going culture unless the conversations about college change.
-For example, for schools with low academic performance and college attendance rates, increasing academic rigor and performance within a school culture alone will not impact the college going practices unless teachers, students and parents are also talking differently about future options.
+While the way school personnel talk does not necessarily change the school’s culture of college-going, it is certain that the culture will not change unless the way school teachers and leaders talk about going to college changes.
+Conversely, change in the school’s practices toward providing information and support for students will not change the college-going culture unless the conversations about college change.
+For example, for schools with low academic performance and college attendance rates, increasing academic rigor and performance within a school culture alone will not impact the college-going practices unless teachers, students and parents are also talking differently about future options.

 Teachers are presented with multiple opportunities to engage students in conversation and contemplation about their futures.
 While students are generally searching for and would seem to appreciate definitive answers about the decisions they should make, the task teachers face is to help students open doors to potential and opportunity in order to help them answer their own questions.
 Barge and Oliver (2003) explain the discursive practices of leadership as the interplay of sensemaking, positioning, and “play.”
 Weick & Sutcliffe (2007) defines sensemaking as a process by which a person relies on experiences to help them “see” what is going on and how to react, how what we know is the context for our choices.
 Understanding organizational and individual behavior is to understand sensemaking, the process through which persons turn circumstances into meaning that drives action (Weick, Sutcliffe, & Obstfeld, 2005).
 Sensemaking is a continual process of interpretation of messages and actions modifying organizational culture.
 Positioning refers to the language of social relationships which positions people to be amenable to certain ideas (Barge, 2009).

 The concept of “play” in terms of leadership and change, Barge (2009) says, is the idea of being open to “flirting” with meaning, opening wide the doors of possibilities.
 The concepts of large-scale organizational change apply to the large-scale change rural schools—and all schools—are attempting to make to prepare students to make decisions to fit 21st century realities students face in their world and futures.
-Barge proposes the appreciative inquiry model combining affirmation with supplementation in constant constructive tension as a conversation model for significant change.
+Barge proposed the appreciative inquiry model combining affirmation with supplementation in constant constructive tension as a conversation model for significant change.
 Either affirmation or supplementation alone is not conversation.
-Appreciative inquiry allows leaders to relate to people with regards to what they do well, to build on the positive to use reflexive questioning to encourage co-creation of new ways of thinking.
+Appreciative inquiry allows leaders to relate to people with regards to what they do well, to build on the positive, to use reflexive questioning to encourage co-creation of new ways of thinking.
 In essence, the appreciative inquiry model illustrates the intent of schools and teachers to help students discover their futures, to help students be open to new possibilities grounded in what they know and affirm for themselves.

 Helping students build upon what they do well involves students understanding both cognition and knowledge as well as their executive function skills which include skills or traits not identifiable through standard intelligence tests (West et al., 2014).
 Executive function skills tend to be referred to by educators as social and emotional learning or 21st century skills and by some psychologists and economists who use terms of virtue and character (West et al., 2014).
 Research has indicated that executive function skills of conscientiousness and self-control have shown evidence of a high degree of predictive power over academic and life achievement after controlling for cognitive ability and demographics (Almlund et al., 2011; Poropat, 2011; Duckworth & Carlson, 2013).